mrowki35/Online-shop-activity-analysis/README.md

 - Launch the Databricks Workspace.

-- Process and Ingest Data: Open the medallion_pipeline notebook.
-Click Run All to process the data through Bronze, Silver, and Gold layers.
+- Ingest and Process Data: Open the medallion_pipeline notebook.
+Click Run All to ingest and process the data through Bronze, Silver, and Gold layers.

 ## Analytics & Visualization
 To view the results: